HP-IDOL-OnDemand/HPSentimentAnalysis/INSTALL.md

 ===

-Do not use `gradle run` to run a project, instead use the executable produced by `gradle installApp` which include all dependencies and receives system properties through the JAVA_OPTS enviroment variable.
-Refer to each subprject's README.md for further info
+Do not use `gradle run` to run a project, instead use the executable produced by `gradle installApp` which include all dependencies and receives system properties through the JAVA_OPTS environment variable.
+Refer to each sub-project's README.md for further info